foundation-model-stack/fms-hf-tuning/docs/advanced-data-preprocessing.md

     - `split` (optional, dict[str: float]): Defines how to split the dataset into training and validation sets.
 Requires both `train` and `validation` keys.
     - `data_handlers` (optional, list): A list of data handler configurations which preprocess the dataset.

-Data handlers are customizable components within the data config that allow users to preprocess or manipulate individual datasets.
-We use [Hugging Face Map API](https://huggingface.co/docs/datasets/en/process#map) to apply these routines.
-These functions can process the dataset in any way users require and the `list` of data handlers specified for each dataset are applied in order.
-Each data handler has:
-- `name`: The handler's unique identifier.
-- `arguments`: A dictionary of parameters specific to the handler.

 We do provide some sample `data_configs` here, [predefined_data_configs](../tests/artifacts/predefined_data_configs/).